<aside> 🗣️

 For her writing and campaigning work, Amanda was named on the Young Women’s Movement’s 30 Under 30 list for 2020 and the WOW Foundation’s Young Leaders Directory 2022.
 In April 2021 she was named the Glasgow Times Young Scotswoman of the Year 2020.
 In November 2024, she was named My Life My Say’s Next Gen: Changemaker of the Year.

 My full CV can be found on my LinkedIn.
-Portfolio of published work, podcasts, and speaking engagements can be found below.
+Portfolio of published writing, speaking, and other engagements can be found below.

 .jpg)